Four dead in head-on crash on Highway 40 in Lake Saint Louis

 The crash occurred about 11 a.m. on Highway 40 (Interstate 64) near Highway N and Exit 4A.

 The eastbound pickup crossed into the westbound lanes and collided with two passenger cars head-on, including a minivan.
-All four occupants of the minivan—two adults and two children— were killed, said Cpl.
+All four occupants of the minivan — two women and two girls who appeared to be young teens — were killed, said Cpl.
 Dallas Thompson with the Missouri Highway Patrol.
-Two died at the scene and two died at a hospital.

 The driver of the pickup suffered injuries not considered life-threatening, Thompson said.
 Two people in the other passenger car suffered no serious injuries, he added.

+There was initial confusion over the number of people killed in the crash.
+Authorities initially announced that two people had died and then later said four were killed before backtracking to say three were dead after one victim was revived.
+The highway patrol later confirmed the number of fatalities at four.

-Thompson said he had no information about the gender or age of the victims or which vehicles they were in.
-He estimated the two children were in their early teens.
-He said he didn't know if the four people in the minivan were related.
+Thompson said he he didn't know if the four people in the minivan were related.

+Authorities have not revealed what may have caused the driver of the pickup to loose control, but an investigation is underway.

 The highway there has cable barriers running along the median designed to protect against crossover crashes.
 Thompson said the cable barrier was intact at the crash site; the pickup apparently breached the barrier by rolling over it in the crash, he said.